sambuccid/hulipaa/users_and_roadmap.md

 I want to be able to use the searchbar to see all the occurrences of a hardcoded word in aspecific page So that I can find where the word is

-Should be able to end to end manually test with changing page
 #### ~~generate results~~
 #### ~~show results~~